Best Practices: Designing for CNC Turning

 Avoid Secondary Operations

 Your should design parts to complete on cutoff from the bar material whenever possible.
 If you can’t avoid secondary operations, try to minimize them at least.
-Many features of the part – especially internal surfaces and screw threads – should be located on only one end of the part.
-This way, all machining can be performed before the cutoff.

 As many features as possible, especially internal surfaces and screw threads, should be located on one end of the part.